Rucamanque

 Rucamanque is a property owned by the Universidad de La Frontera in Chile, with a total area of 435.1 hectares, that is used for research, environmental education, and conservation.
 Rucamanque is located in south-central Chile (38 degrees 39 S, 72 degrees 35 W), at 376 m of altitude, County of Temuco, Cautın, IX Region, Chile.

 Rucamanque is a mapuche word that means Casa del Condor [Condor's house].
 Rucamanque was long protected by the Chilean government because it has forests that cover a small watershed with water source for Temuco city.
 Later, Rucamanuqe was bought by the Universidad de La Frontera.
 Further details on the history of Rucamanque were reported by Salas (2001).

-Rucamanque forests
+Forests

 Rucamanque has two main type of forests (according to its structure): old-growth and second-growth stands.